Hyperparathyroidism

 Treatment of tertiary hyperparathyroidism

 Tertiary hyperparathyroidism occurs when long-term stimulatory effects causing secondary hyperparathyroidism result in adenomatous transformation of parathyroid tissue.
-Patients with hypercalcemia as well as severe elevation of PTH while not taking cholecalciferol or calcium-containing phosphate binders suggests the presence of tertiary hyperparathyroidism.
+Hypercalcemia and severe elevation of PTH that occurs in patients who are not taking cholecalciferol or calcium-containing phosphate binders suggests the presence of tertiary hyperparathyroidism.

 Adenomatous cells do not respond to medical treatment and require surgical intervention.